flowchart TB

 The rules governing clinical research are codified in Title 21 of the Code of Federal Regulations, often abbreviated as 21 CFR.
 While the full text runs to thousands of pages, several parts are particularly relevant to clinical trials.

-Primary to clinical trial regulation is the protection of research participants.
+Central to clinical trial regulation is the protection of research participants.
 Part 50 establishes what informed consent must include and how it must be documented (U.S. Food and Drug Administration 2023b).
-The regulation requires that potential participants be told the purpose of the research, the procedures involved, the foreseeable risks and potential benefits, available alternatives, how their privacy will be protected, and—critically—that participation is entirely voluntary.
+The regulation requires that potential participants be told the purpose of the research, the procedures involved, the foreseeable risks and potential benefits, available alternatives, how their privacy will be protected, and, critically, that participation is entirely voluntary.
 They must understand that they can withdraw at any time without penalty.

 This may seem straightforward, but consider the complexity of explaining a novel gene therapy to a patient with limited scientific background, or obtaining meaningful consent from someone who is seriously ill and may see the trial as their best hope.
 The regulations provide the framework; their thoughtful implementation requires judgment and care.